JeffDess/redmine-kroki/readme.md

 ### Kroki server

-If you have the suggested setup, then the default configuration should be working for you.

-Otherwise, head to _Administration > Plugins > Redmine-Kroki_ and input your
+Head to _Administration > Plugins > Redmine-Kroki_ and input your Kroki server
-Kroki server URL, including the protocol (_http://_ or _https://_) and the port number (typically 8000).
+URL, including the protocol (_http://_ or _https://_) and the port number (typically 8000).
+If you have the suggested setup, then the default configuration should be working for you, just save the settings without any changes.

    Examples: